Back

 Financial derivatives give companies the ability to lock in exchange rates for future transactions, providing coverage and protection against market volatility.
 Some of the key financial derivatives for managing exchange rate risk include:

-• Forward Contracts: These are customized agreements between two parties to buy or sell a specific amount of foreign currency at a predetermined price on a future date.
-They are not traded on an exchange and are completely customizable.
+• Forward contracts: these are customised agreements between two parties to buy or sell a specific amount of foreign currency at a predetermined price on a future date.
+They are not traded on an exchange and are completely customisable.
 They are ideal for companies with known future obligations in foreign currency, such as import payments or receipts from exports.

 In the digital age, technology plays a crucial role in the efficient management of exchange rate risk.
-Specialized treasury management software, such as the one offered by Embat can be an invaluable investment for companies.
+Specialised treasury management software, such as Embat, can be an invaluable investment for companies.

 Incorporating contractual clauses that allow for adjustments based on exchange rate fluctuations can protect businesses from unexpected volatility.
 Additionally, invoicing international transactions in the local currency can reduce exposure to exchange rate risk.